Monomialization of a quasianalytic morphism: Quasianalytic classes

 \subsection{The algebraic case}

-A \emph{manifold} in this case will mean a smooth separated scheme of finite type over a field $\IK$ of characteristic zero, and a \emph{morphism} will mean a regular morphism; i.e., a morphism of such schemes.
+A \emph{manifold} in this case will mean a smooth variety, i.e., a smooth separated scheme of finite type over a field $\IK$ of characteristic zero, and a \emph{morphism} will mean a regular morphism, i.e., a morphism of such schemes.
 We will call a regular morphism also an \emph{algebraic morphism} (or an \emph{algebraic function} if the target scheme is the affine line)---perhaps a mild abuse of terminology, but convenient in analogy with ``analytic'' or ``quasianalytic'' morphism.

 In the case of algebraic (regular) functions over $\IK$, formal Taylor expansions and partial derivatives are defined with respect to \'etale coordinates at a closed point $a$ of a manifold $M$.
 It is enough to prove our local monomialization theorems at a closed point $a$ because any open covering of the set of closed points of a closed subset $X$ of $M$ is an open covering of $X$.